01.27.2022 Jodi Anderson

 Important reminder, this pertains to Federal Student Loans only.
 But again, this could be the perfect time to gather this information for both federal and private loans to see if there is a better way to repay your student loans to save money with possibly a lower interest rate and lower monthly payment and working with just one servicer.

 A quick recap on the differences between a federal loan consolidation and refinancing with a private lender.

 Federal Consolidation provides you the option of combining multiple federal student loans only into one loan with a fixed interest rate.
 The interest rate is calculated using the weighted average of the loans you choose to include in the one consolidation loan.
 This loan is only available for combining federal student loans and cannot include any private loans.

 Refinancing provides you the option of combining multiple federal and/or private student loans into one loan with a fixed or variable interest rate.
 Refinance loans are only offered by private or state-based lenders, so federal benefits are no longer applicable.
-The interest rates are based on current rates in the industry, so be sure to shop carefully (by comparing APRs) to consider more than just interest rate, as the lowest interest rate may be variable which adds risk of paying more than you might have expected.
-Also be sure to compare features and benefits, as well as flexibility of repayment terms to best fit your budget.
+The interest rates are based on current rates in the industry, so be sure to shop carefully (by comparing APRs) to consider more than just interest rate, as the lowest interest rate may be variable, which adds the risk of paying more than you might have expected.
+Also, be sure to compare features and benefits, as well as the flexibility of repayment terms to best fit your budget.
 RISLA’s refinance program may be a good place to start your search.